Instability of a dusty vortex: Comparison of Linear Stability Analysis with Euler-Lagrange simulations

-where $\bm{u}_f^b$ is the base state velocity corresponding to a Rankine vortex.
-Figure \ref{fig:Egrowth} shows the evolution of perturbation energy in logarithm scale for simulations with perturbed modes $m=2$ --6.
-After a short early transient adjustment of the flow, we observe an exponential growth of the perturbation energy from $t\sim 1.5$ to $t\sim 3.0$.
-The perturbation energy is seen to increase with increasing mode number $m$, reflecting the larger growth rate for higher mode numbers.
-The exponential growth eventually tapers off and the perturbation kinetic energy saturates.
-The deviation from exponential growth correlates with the emergence of non-linear effects in the flow and number density fields as seen in figure \ref{fig:vol_frac_m246}.
+where $\bm{u}_f^b$ is the base state velocity corresponding to a Rankine vortex. {Figure \ref{fig:Egrowtha}} shows the evolution of total perturbation energy in {logarithmic} scale for simulations with perturbed modes $m=2$ --6. {The perturbation energy is seen to increase with increasing mode number $m$, reflecting the larger growth rate for higher mode numbers.}